 He acquired property in Albion and began growing soft fruits including strawberries, raspberries and loganberries.
 In 1917, Tokutaro sent to Japan for a bride he had only seen in pictures.
 Tori Hara left everything she had ever known behind and came to this strange place to marry a man she knew nearly nothing about.
 As soon as they were married, she joined Tokutaro on his place in Albion where she helped with the fruit-growing and greenhouse operation while bearing and raising six children, all of whom were delivered by her husband), with five surviving into adulthood.
-Tokutaro even delivered a few babies for Japanese neighbours.
+Tokutaro even delivered a few babies for Japanese Canadian neighbours.
 This male midwifery was certainly unusual, even in the days when doctors were scarce, and Tokutaro was justly proud of this particular accomplishment.

 In 1928 the family built their first greenhouse on the Albion property.
-After a fire and rebuilding, the greenhouse operation was a thriving business by 1939 when the world of the Japanese in Maple Ridge began to fall apart.
+After a fire and rebuilding, the greenhouse operation was a thriving business by 1939 when the world of Japanese Canadians in Maple Ridge began to fall apart.